ankumar/architecture/README.md

 # Quality Attributes

 Reimagined Company as a System with full Observability treating everyone as Builders.

-I think we started with Security with Bug bounty program, next Privacy & Observability, Organizational boundaries are getting blurred between "Public" & "Private" workspaces especially with the migration of Workloads to Public Cloud & "Edge".
+I think we started first Security with Bug bounty program, next Privacy & Observability, Organizational boundaries are getting blurred between "Public" & "Private" workspaces especially with the Migration of Workloads to Public Cloud & "Edge".

 1. Public Roadmap
 2. Open Design